 Man, aren’t they gorgeous?

-I mean just look at all of those colors for a minute.
-This is only a small view of the beauty that stretches 15-20 feet long through our yard.
+Just take a minute to look at all those colors.
+This is only a small view of the beauty that stretches 15 to 20 feet long through our yard.

-Now, imagine for a minute if we all decided we would bloom where we’re planted, no matter our past (like the dollar tree seeds, or the once well cared for plants from the green house).
-What if we quit trying to be something we were never meant to be.
+Now, imagine if we all decided we would bloom where we’re planted, no matter our past, like the Dollar Tree seeds or the once-well-cared-for plants from the greenhouse.

-What if we stopped worrying about our past?
-I’m talking our distant past, and also the things that troubled us just last week, or even yesterday.
+What if we stopped worrying about our past, our distant past, or even the things that troubled us just last week or yesterday?

-What if we owned up to who we are today, and decided we’d just strengthen, bloom, and grow ourselves, right here and now?
+What if we owned up to who we are today and decided we’d just strengthen, bloom, and grow ourselves, right here, right now?

 You know what I think would happen?
-I think each of our inner beauties would shine, our individual talents and creativity would blossom, and this world would absolutely be transformed by the goodness of it all.
+I think our inner beauty would shine, our individual talents and creativity would blossom, and this world would be transformed by the goodness of it all.

 Let’s do that.

-And let’s not just do it once and be done, but let’s be ever blooming.
+And let’s not just do it once and be done.
+Let’s be ever-blooming.

 As a mother, I want to raise children who can do the same.
 It’s tough in this day and age.
 Not impossible, just tough.

-That’s okay folks, we can do the tough things!
+That’s okay, friends.
+We can do the tough things.

-I want you all blooming alongside of me too, and teaching your people to do the same.
+I want you all blooming alongside me, teaching your people to do the same.

 Be blessed, my sweet friends.